polarityio/sharepoint/README.md

 ![sharepoint](https://user-images.githubusercontent.com/22529325/55797620-ed0c9900-5a9a-11e9-8438-b9ea09136081.gif)

-## Upgrade Notes
+## Upgrade Notes from v3.4.1

-Previous versions of the Polarity Sharepoint integration supported authentication as a Sharepoint Add-in using a Client Secret.
+Versions of this integration up to v3.4.1 supported authentication as a Sharepoint Add-in using a Client Secret.
 This method of authentication has been deprecated by Microsoft and is no longer supported by this version of the integration.
 If you are using a previous version of the integration you will need to reconfigure the integration to use Azure App Authentication via OAuth bearer tokens.
 See the "Configuring Sharepoint" section below for more information.

 ## Configuring Sharepoint